 - Sign a 2021-2022 Housing Contract

-- Students who declare for the Barnard Lottery must either pick a room during their Lottery Time Slot or sign up for the Guaranteed List
+- Select a room during the Housing Lottery (or have a Pre-Lottery placement) or sign up for the Guaranteed List

 Students who fail to complete all of the steps above will cease to have a guarantee of housing.

 The Room Selection process does not guarantee the ability to pick a specific residence hall, room type, or to be able to live with specific students.
 It only guarantees that campus housing will be available for the upcoming academic year.

 For the 2021 Barnard Room Selection process, students will be eligible only if they were enrolled for both the Fall 2020 and Spring 2021 semesters and:

 - Were eligible for 2020 Room Selection (last year), or

 - Are a Fall 2020 First Year Student, or